nicholasjclark/physalia-forecasting-course/README.md

 ```

 ### INSTALLING AND CHECKING STAN
-When working in R, there are two primary interfaces we can use to fit models with Stan (`rstan` and `CmdStan`).
-Either interface will work, however it is highly recommended that you use the `Cmdstan` backend, with the `cmdstanr` interface, rather than using `rstan`.
-More care, however, needs to be taken to ensure you have an up to date version of Stan. **For all `mvgam` and `brms` functionalities to work properly, please ensure you have at least version 2.29 of Stan installed**.
-The CRAN and GitHub development versions of `rstan` and `CmdStan` are currently several versions ahead of this, and all of these versions are stable.
+When working in `R`, there are two primary interfaces we can use to fit models with Stan (`rstan` and `CmdStan`).
+Either interface will work, however it is highly recommended that you use the `Cmdstan` backend, with the `{cmdstanr}` interface, rather than using `{rstan}`.
+More care, however, needs to be taken to ensure you have an up to date version of Stan. **For all `{mvgam}` and `{brms}` functionalities to work properly, please ensure you have at least version 2.29 of Stan installed**.
+The CRAN and GitHub development versions of `{rstan}` and `CmdStan` are currently several versions ahead of this, and all of these versions are stable.
 The exact version you have installed can be checked using either `rstan::stan_version()` or `cmdstanr::cmdstan_version()`

 Compiling a Stan program requires a modern C++ compiler and the GNU Make build utility (a.k.a. “gmake”).
 The correct versions of these tools to use will vary by operating system, but unfortunately most standard Windows and MacOS X machines do not come with them installed by default.
-The first step to installing Stan is to update your C++ toolchain so that you can compile models correctly.
+The first step to installing `Stan` is to update your C++ toolchain so that you can compile models correctly.
 [There are detailed instructions by the Stan team on how to ensure you have the correct C++ toolchain to compile models](https://mc-stan.org/docs/cmdstan-guide/installation.html#cpp-toolchain), so please refer to those and follow the steps that are relevant to your own machine.
-Once you have the correct C++ toolchain, you'll need to install `Cmdstan` and the relevant R pacakge interface.
-First install the R package by running the following command in a fresh R environment:
+Once you have the correct C++ toolchain, you'll need to install `Cmdstan` and the relevant `R` pacakge interface.
+First install the `R` package `{cmdstanr}` by running the following command in a fresh R environment:

 ```{r}
 install.packages("cmdstanr", repos = c("https://mc-stan.org/r-packages/", getOption("repos")))
 ```
 `cmdstanr` requires a working installation of [CmdStan](https://mc-stan.org/users/interfaces/cmdstan.html), the shell interface to Stan.
-If you don't have CmdStan installed then `cmdstanr` can install it for you, assuming you have a suitable C++ toolchain.
+If you don't have `CmdStan` installed then `{cmdstanr}` can install it for you, assuming you have a suitable C++ toolchain.
 To double check that your toolchain is set up properly you can call
 the `check_cmdstan_toolchain()` function:

 ```{r}
 library(cmdstanr)
 check_cmdstan_toolchain(fix = TRUE)
 ```
-If your toolchain is configured correctly then CmdStan can be installed by calling the
+If your toolchain is configured correctly then `CmdStan` can be installed by calling the
 [`install_cmdstan()`](https://mc-stan.org/cmdstanr/reference/install_cmdstan.html) function:

 ```{r}